Morgan Norris

 Norris is a member of Delta Sigma Theta Sorority, Inc.

-She was the only student journalist representing Hampton University at the HBCU Press Briefing with Vice President Kamala Harris and Senior Advisor Keisha Lance-Bottoms.
-Norris became a Washington Media Scholars Fellow and Media Intern in her junior year.
-She researched House Bill 1980 at the Congressional Black Caucus conference and worked with Mother Jones to create a compelling article about the anti-DEI movement at the Virginia Military Institute.
+She represented Hampton University at the White House HBCU Press Briefing with Vice President Kamala Harris.
+Norris became a Washington Media Scholars Fellow and an AT&T Rising Future Maker.
+She worked with Mother Jones to report on the anti-DEI movement at the Virginia Military Institute.
 Due to her work, Norris became the 2024 Emma Bowen Student of the Year.

-During her senior year, Norris was a fellow with InsideClimate News and researched flood prevention and environmental justice in Hampton Roads.
-Known as “Mo Media” on campus, she told students’ stories, produced films, and hosted events, eventually becoming a 2024 AT&T Rising Future Maker.
+During her senior year, Norris was a fellow with InsideClimate News and researched flood prevention and environmental justice in Hampton Roads, earning the Hearst Journalism Award for Explanatory Reporting.